LBNL-UCB-STI/SynthFirm/README.md

 consist shell --trust-db --db-path <data_root>/database/provenance.duckdb
 ```

-Cache reuse is intentionally off in this first slice.
-The goal is clear
+Cache reuse is intentionally off in this first integration pass.
+The goal is
-lineage and inspection, not reuse tuning.

-  * Check output following the prompt on screen
-  * The log file will be created for each run under the output directory, with file name '{out_scenario_name}_run_{date}.log'

-* You are done, cheers!
+clear lineage and inspection; cache-hit behavior can be enabled later once the
+step identity and seed policy are explicit.